Swindon youth justice service

 Wherever possible, victims are invited to engage in the process.
 This is referred to as 'restorative justice'.
 They are given the opportunity either to meet young offenders, or to communicate with them by some other means, to communicate how they feel and what they would like done to make good the harm that has been caused as a result of the crime or offence.
 Meeting victims often has a significant impact on a young person’s behaviour and their understanding of how their actions has affected other people.
 As well as having benefits for the victim, this process contributes significantly towards reducing re-offending and the level of seriousness of it.

-If you feel you can help in this way, contact us for an initial discussion.
+If you feel you can help in this way, contact us for an initial discussion by email at: SJFell@swindon.gov.uk.

-You can find further information in our restorative youth services plan (PDF).
+You can find further information in our youth justice strategic plan.